 Whether you plan to fix your faucet leak yourself, or prefer to hire a professional to come solve your problem for you, it's a good idea to call a plumber to help you address your problem.
 Most plumbers will be happy to walk you through a simple faucet repair on the phone, giving you basic guidelines and outlining the tools and parts you'll need to get the job done right.
 And if you're not into do-it-yourself repairs, they'll be more than happy to come out and take care of your faucet leak for you.

 Of course, more extensive faucet or plumbing problems may force your hand in calling a plumber out to your home.
 While we've seen dozens of leaky faucet repairs cost $100 or less, we've also seen scores of repairs that cost $500 or more.
 Overall, basic plumbing repairs average $341 and take about 5 hours for a professional to complete.
 It's important that you prepare for the possible cost of professional repair, but it's equally important that you understand the consequences of neglecting these repairs.
-Ignore your leaky faucet and you may watch a $250 repair balloon into a $1,000 project for plumbing replacement.
+Ignore your leaky faucet and you may watch a $250 repair balloon into a $750 or more project for plumbing replacement.
 It's also worth noting that a faucet that drips twice per second is wasting approximately 100 gallons of water each month, while even a small stream will waste thousands of gallons each month.